Author, Andrew Gibson

 It depends whether you want to do it yourself online or get some human assistance.

-You will find some money transfer companies are really just online-only platforms or “apps”.
+You will find most money transfer companies are really just online-only platforms or “apps”.

 They essentially offer a “do-it-yourself” service.